How small is nanoscale small?

 To reach the nanoworld you have to go smaller again.
 A nanometre (nm) is 10⁻⁹ metres, which is one-thousandth of a micrometre, or one-billionth of a metre.
 This is the scale at which we measure atoms and the molecules they make.

-To give you some idea of the nanoscale, 10 hydrogen atoms laid side by side measure a nanometre across, a strand of DNA is 2.5 nm in diameter, while a red blood cell is about 7000 nm wide.
+To give you some idea of the nanoscale, a strand of DNA is 2.5 nm in diameter and a red blood cell is about 7000 nm wide.
 Need a few more examples?
 A human hair is between 50,000 and 100,000 nanometres thick, a single sheet of paper is around 75,000 nanometres thick, while a pinhead is around a million nanometres wide.
 If each person on Earth was the size of a nanometre, everyone on the planet would fit into one Hot Wheels matchbox car.
 So you get the idea—nano is super, super tiny.

 Nanoscience has the potential to reshape the world around us.
 It could lead to revolutionary breakthroughs in fields ranging from manufacturing to health care.
 So the old adage might just be true after all—good things come in small packages.